 Interestingly, studies in Europe showed certain peptides (proteins) in cow’s milk also activate the brain’s GABA receptors.
 This is why good ol’ fashion Ayurvedic Golden Milk, just like grandma used whip up for you, and which is now a fad (however hipsters are replacing cows milk with other “milks” which don’t have these peptides), is a potent sleep tonic and stress reducer.

 But back to Valium.
 It now known:

 - It produces sleep irregularities of its own (interfering with stages of sleep).

 - Serious withdraw symptoms occur after prolonged use.

-- Studies in the UK show is produced dramatic negative changes in human’s micro-biome.
+- Studies in the UK show it produced dramatic negative changes in human’s micro-biome.

-- Valium out-competes the body’s own neuro-chemicals and take over their receptor sites.
+- Valium out-competes the body’s own neuro-chemicals and takes over their receptor sites.
 This kind of interference confuses the nervous system which actually worsens anxiety and stress in the long run.

 - Valium is the second most deadly drug in Scotland, responsible for 32 percent of drug-related deaths in 2011.